itblockchain/fabric-samples/README.md

 intend to use to ensure alignment.

 ## Extended with infrastructure elements for BalanceTracker
-The repository contains several network extentions for the BalanceTracker Interticket application
+The repository contains several network extentions for the BalanceTracker Interticket application:
+- BalanceTracker Test / Dev network: a simple network with one peer, orderer service and ceritficate authority for dev or test scenarios
+- BalanceTracker QA network: a more complicated network, containing two peers, one certifiacate authority and one CLI for quality assurance scenarios

 ## Download Binaries and Docker Images